celyes/social_synth_chrome/README.md

 A Chrome extension that creates engaging comments on social media, powered by Yobi's Social Synth.

-Currently supports LinkedIn, Instagram and Twitter.
+Currently, supports LinkedIn, Instagram and Twitter.

 ### Development